healthyregions/NJ-opioidenv/README.md

 A copy of the cleaned final dataset, metdata document, and data dictionary will be added to the UChicago Box drive.

 ## Built Environment Measures By Domain:
 The following domains were assigned to the UC team for collection.
 We will extract data for each variable construct and measure it as a specific geographic boundary for the entire state of NJ, using the most recent available data.
-At this time, we'll likely use Municipalties as the spatial scale, but we're still deciding this.
+At this time, we are mostly using Municipality (and county when municipality is not available) as the spatial scale.

 ### Quality of the Commercial Environment
 | Variable Construct | Variable Proxy | Source(s) | Metadata Document | Spatial Scale | Status|